input-output-hk/cardano-node-wiki/Cardano-Haskell-Node-(Byron-Re-Write)-Status.md

 * Test what happens when there is a shortage of file handles.
 Additionally, we should make sure we don't leak file handles and what happens when a handle fails to close.

 **Networking**
-* Timeouts for typed protocols
+* Timeouts for mini-protocols
-* Managing full duplex connections
+* Managing full duplex connections, termination / suspension of one side of the connection
 * Assign sensible byte limits for each of the mini-protocols
+* Fix issues in subscription management
+* Extend subscription management to be able to track positive and negative reputation information (Delta-Q,detect mini-protocol failures and misbehaviours).

 **System level testing**
 * A small network of Shelley nodes